|This lesson covers...||the best, most efficient brainstorming exercise I’ve ever found, useful for describing the world you come from.|

 |College Essay Essentials||paperback: pages 1-7 | ebook: pages 1-5|

-This is my favorite brainstorming exercise, and it takes about 15 minutes.
-You can watch, listen, or read the text below.
+This is my favorite brainstorming exercise, and it takes about 12 minutes.
+You can watch the video of me leading it, listen to me leading it via audio, or simply read the text below.

 I believe this is the only brainstorming exercise you’ll need to write your personal statement.
 In order for it to work, though, you’ll need at least 15 minutes, and a quiet place.
 The exercise will require your full attention.
 You can use a computer or laptop, though I’ve discovered that students tend to have better results when they write this assignment by hand.
 Who knows why.
 Something about the texture of the pen on the paper.